A Dog of Flanders (1999 film): Publicity

 Jon Voight and Cheryl Ladd gave several interviews to promote the film in the summer of 1999.

 Critical reception

 Stephen Holden of The New York Times did not care for the film:

 Some sugarcoating is only to be expected in a family movie.
 But when that film is clogged with sticky-sweet pieties cooed to saucer-eyed tots, the product can be difficult to swallow...
 A Dog of Flanders is directed by Kevin Brodie in a style that might charitably be called "Christmas pageant cute".
 Even Mr. Voight, one of our most reliable character actors, is hopelessly wooden.
 Flailing around in this sea of sugary bromides, he adopts an accent even more indeterminate than the one he came up with for Anaconda.

-The film holds a rating of 24% on Rotten Tomatoes based off 25 reviews.
+The film holds a rating of 24% on Rotten Tomatoes based on 25 reviews.
 The site's consensus states: "Bleak tale, terrible acting."
+Metacritic, which uses a weighted average, assigned the film a score of 38 out of 100, based on 19 critics, indicating "generally unfavorable" reviews.